na-na-hi/renget/archive/pcrgjpstartguide.md

 **Akino & Saren Duo** - Good utility with heal and self buffs, can add good damage and solo carry fights with 4 supports.
 Very useful in end game content so far.
 No Unique Equip
 **Princess Kyaru** - Fantastic magic damage dealer that nukes a single target.
 Has a Unique Equip that requires max investment.
 Can stomp lower level Arena and tank break hard.
 **Misora** - A good magic damage dealer, being very useful in Dungeons such as EX6.
 Good CB usage in April, needs more continued usage to stay relevant or move up in worth.
-**Muimi** - She's probably back, but we have very little data to prove this.
-Will re-visit

 ### ->B Tier - Good for low level players, growing into niche usage Max level choices<-
 **Princess Pecorine** - Fantastic for tanking things that only hit your 1st position unit, but lacks a taunt to save backline units from being targeted.
 Made worse by the fact that you can borrow max level units in story from friends, but her niche there makes her very useable.
 Due to the TP Changes, she's an Arena monster.
 Especially at lower level.